keith-turner/instamo/README.md

 This project was created while experimenting with creating an implementation for [ACCUMULO-14](https://issues.apache.org/jira/browse/ACCUMULO-14).
 Instamo contains a new implementation of MiniAccumuloCluster that spawns Zookeeper and Accumulo processes storing all data in a single local directory.
-This purpose of Instamo is to make it extremely simple to use MiniAccumuloCluster.
+The purpose of Instamo is to make it extremely simple to use MiniAccumuloCluster.
 MiniAccumuloCluster in Instamo works with Accumulo 1.4.
 I plan to work twoards having MiniAccumuloCluster be part of Accumulo 1.5.